 “It’s important to take antifungal medication only as prescribed by a healthcare provider,” Dr. Ramasamy says, “as the benefit of preventing infection and increasing possible resistance must be weighed appropriately by a medical professional.”

 What does a vaginal yeast infection feel like?

-The symptoms of vaginal candidiasis include vaginal and vulvar itching, thick and white vaginal discharge that is usually not foul-smelling, a burning sensation with touch or urination, and discomfort during sexual intercourse.
-Although most vulvovaginal yeast infections are mild, signs of severe infection include redness, swelling, and pain when touched.
+Although most vulvovaginal yeast infections are mild, signs of a severe infection include redness, swelling, and pain when touched.

 “The risk of acquiring a yeast infection from an infected partner is quite low," says Dr. Ramasamy.
 "It is unlikely that a yeast infection can be spread from an infected male to his sexual partner.
 But, during an active infection, it would be wise to avoid sexual contact.
 If abstinence is not an option, protection such as a condom is recommended.”

 To help prevent infection, it is important for men to avoid skin breakdown caused by excess moisture.
 “Use drying powders, wear loose clothing, and maintain a healthy weight," says Dr. Ramasamy.
 "It is also important for men to practice good hygiene, especially in the groin area, to further protect themselves.”

 Dr. Torres Ochoa recommends that women also practice good personal hygiene to avoid infection, “such as wearing cotton-only underwear (since it diminishes irritation at the vulva), changing out of wet clothing (after swimming or exercising), and abstaining from shaving the bikini area.”
 But, there’s no need to worry about your intrauterine contraceptive device (such as an IUD) causing yeast infections.